jingucsd/pdsnd_github/README.md

 ### Description
-Explore data related to bike share systems for three major cities and compute statistics based on this data
+Explore data related to bike share systems for three major cities and compute statistics based on this data.

 ### Files used
 bikeshare.py